Sindangan: Tourism

 These are only some of its places of interest and recreation.

 Sindangan River Boardwalk Esplanade

 The Sindangan River Boardwalk Esplanade, more commonly referred to as the Sindangan Sunset Boulevard, is an under-construction esplanade on the bank of the Sindangan River, initially spanning from the national highway of Barangay Goleo to the southern portion of Barangay Lawis.
 It is now on its completing stage of its phase 1 development and will soon serve as a recreation site for tourists and local Sindanganons.
 When completed, it will span at an approximate total of 8 kilometers from the northern end of the Piao Bridge in Barangay Goleo to the eastern portion of the Port of Sindangan in Barangay Calatunan, which will then be an ideal site for street festivals and sporting events like marathons and triathlons.

-Shrines and Churches

-Saint Joseph the Worker church became a parish on December 29, 1935 under the Archdiocese of Zamboanga; separating its administration to St. Francis Xavier Parish in Katipunan, Zamboanga del Norte.
-The first church building was first erected at Saint Joseph School (College), then it was moved to its present spot.
-The parish is now under the Roman Catholic Diocese of Dipolog.

-The Diocesan Shrine of The Divine Mercy, Diocese of Dipolog, was declared as one of the pilgrim spot for the Jubilee Year of Mercy (2015-2016).
-It is administered by Rev. Fr.
-Danilo Alpuerto.